A Step-by-Step Guide to Automated Power Line Vegetation Analysis

-Lidarvisor is a cloud-based platform that automates this entire process.
-Designed specifically for utility vegetation management, it allows users to upload LiDAR point clouds, configure vegetation risk settings, and receive detailed reports and spatial data outputs—without needing GIS or LiDAR processing expertise.
+Lidarvisor is a cloud-based platform designed specifically for utility vegetation management.
+Upload your LiDAR point cloud, configure vegetation risk settings, and receive detailed reports and spatial data outputs, all without needing GIS or LiDAR processing expertise.

 - Power lines and conductors